-- 1875-1942

 - NW 1⁄4, Section 11, Glenwood Township

-- Named for the Glenwood Post Office
+- It was named for the Glenwood Post Office.

-- Building is in poor condition and still stands on the original site
+- The building is in poor condition and still stands on the original site.

 November, 2014 and July, 2015: No remaining evidence of the school was found after several searches.

 Local residents confirm that the school had been demolished, burned and buried sometime after 2001.